Apply to transfer burial rights

 3. The enquirer wishes to carry out works on the memorial of the grave but the registered owner's details are unknown

 A deed of grant for the exclusive right of burial is made to a named individual.
-This individual is responsible for the grave, however in this instance their whereabouts are unknown to the family.
-The council can confirm their full name but we cannot provide any contact information.
+This person is responsible for the grave.
+But, in this case, their whereabouts are unknown to the family.

 4. The registered owner is the enquirer